jimchen2/learn-russian/README.md

 - Total duration: 1471226.817983 seconds (408 hours)

 This is the first time I hoarded.

-*Incident: I configured Cloudflare to delete object after one day, which fucked everything up.*
+_Incident: I configured Cloudflare to delete object after one day, which fucked everything up._

-## ToDo
+## Run

-Support Multi-GPU

 1. First run a dummy to download the weights